-I. General Educa ation Curriculum Requirements (Non-Education) 36 hours II.
+I. General Education Curriculum Requirements (Non-Education) II. .
 Degree (B.A. or B.S.)
-Option Requirements 4 - 6 hours III.
+Option Requirements III.
 Education Requirements EDU 100 Introduction to Education as a Profession 1 EDU 101 Education in America EDU 200 Health and Safety for the Classroom Teacher 3 EDU 203 Diversity in the Classroom EDU 205 Technology in Education 3 EDU 316 Reading in the Elementary School and the Middle School EDU 318 Writing and Grammar in the Elementary School and the Middle School 3 EDU 320 Literacy Instruction in the Elementary Classroom or EDU 321 Content Area Reading 3 EDU 430 Management and Assessment in Non-Traditional Classroom Settings 3 EDU 432 Strategies for Teaching in Non-Traditional Classroom Settings EDU 480 Seminar in Educational Studies 3 EDU Elective 300-400 level 3